Exploring the classical world

 - develop your ability to examine critically different kinds of ancient material and modern interpretations of this material

 - develop skills to communicate your knowledge and understanding in an appropriately scholarly manner.

-This is an OU level 2 module and builds on the OU level 1 modules Discovering the arts and humanities (A111), or The arts past and present (AA100) (now discontinued), and Voices, texts and material culture (A105).
+This is an OU level 2 module and builds on the OU level 1 module Discovering the arts and humanities (A111), or The arts past and present (AA100) and Voices, texts and material culture (A105) (both now discontinued).
 These OU level 1 modules develop skills such as logical thinking, clear expression, essay writing and the ability to select and interpret relevant materials.
 They also offer an introduction to a range of subjects in the arts and humanities.
 If you have not studied at university level before, you are strongly advised to study at OU level 1 before progressing to OU level 2 study.